SDP bounds on quantum codes: Introduction

-One of the fundamental problems in coding theory is to identify the maximum code size $K$ for a given block length~$n$ and minimum distance~$\delta$.
-This problem is usually approached by defining weight enumerators~\cite{10.1007/978-94-010-1826-5_7,PhysRevLett.78.1600}: for classical linear codes~$C$, these count the number of codewords of given Hamming weight, $A_j(C) = |\{c \in C\, :\, \wt(c)=j\}|$, where $\wt(c)$ is the number of non-zero positions in the bit string $c$.
-In turn, the quantum weight enumerators $A_j(\Pi)$ decompose the Hilbert-Schmidt norm $\tr(\Pi^\dag \Pi)$ of the projector~$\Pi$ into contributions according to the support of different quantum correlations~\cite{1751-8121-51-17-175301}.
-One has $A_j = \sum_{E \in \EE_n\,:\, \wt(E)= j} = \tr(\Pi E^\dag) \tr(\Pi E)$, where $\EE_n$ is the $n$-qubit Pauli basis and $\wt(E)$ the number of coordinates in which $E$ acts nontrivially; whereas the dual enumerator is given by $B_j = \sum_{E \in \EE_n\,:\, \wt(E)= j} = \tr(\Pi E^\dag \Pi E)$.
-For stabilizer and codeword-stabilized quantum codes, the weight enumerators have combinatorial interpretations similar to their classical counterparts~\cite{9738648, lai2023semidefinite}, but for general quantum codes no such interpretation is known.}.
+A fundamental problem in both classical and quantum coding theory is to determine the maximum code size $K$ for a given block-length~$n$ and minimum distance~$\delta$.
+The maximum size can be bounded with a linear program using weight enumerators~\cite{10.1007/978-94-010-1826-5_7,PhysRevLett.78.1600}: for a classical linear code ~$C$, the weight enumerator counts the number of codewords of Hamming weight~$j$, $A_j(C) = |\{c \in C\, :\, \wt(c)=j\}|$.
+Here $\wt(c)$ is the number of non-zero positions in the bit string $c$.
+In contrast, the quantum weight enumerators $A_j(\Pi)$ decompose the Hilbert-Schmidt norm $\tr(\Pi^\dag \Pi)$ according to the weights of quantum correlations~\cite{1751-8121-51-17-175301}: one has $A_j = \sum_{E \in \EE_n,\, \wt(E)= j} \tr(\Pi E^\dag) \tr(\Pi E)$, where $\EE_n$ is the $n$-qubit Pauli basis and $\wt(E)$ the number of coordinates in which $E$ acts nontrivially.
+The dual enumerator is given by $B_j = \sum_{E \in \EE_n,\, \wt(E)= j} \tr(\Pi E^\dag \Pi E)$~\footnote{ For stabilizer and codeword-stabilized quantum codes, the weight enumerators allow for combinatorial interpretations~\cite{9738648, lai2023semidefinite}, but for general quantum codes no such interpretation is known.}.
 The introduction of weight enumerators allowed for efficiently computable linear programming bounds on the parameters $n$, $K$, and $\delta$ that a code may take.
 In the classical case, these are strengthened by a complete hierarchy of semidefinite programs~\cite{10.1137/0801013,lasserre2001explicit}.
 However, no such hierarchy for the quantum case exists in the literature.
 The aim of this paper is to fill this gap and, similar to the classical case, link it to the Lov\'asz theta number of a graph and a Delsarte bound.

 Our main result is a complete semidefinite programming (SDP) hierarchy for the existence of quantum codes [Result~\ref{thm:A}, Section~\ref{sec:stcode}]: a code with given parameters $(\!(n,K,\delta)\!)_2$ exist if and only if every level of the hierarchy is feasible.
 Inspired by~\cite{PhysRevLett.132.200202}, our hierarchy is based on the state polynomial optimization framework, which provides a sequence of outer approximations to the set of non-linear quantum correlations.
 This allows us to approximate the quantum weight enumerators $A_j$ and $B_j$, onto which the Knill-Laflamme and other conditions can be imposed.
 While this machinery is formally dimension-free, we pull this result back to $n$-qubit systems through the characterization of quasi-Clifford algebras by Gastineau-Hills~\cite{gastineau-hills_1982}.